Sun0fABeach/vue-phaser3/README.md

 both your Vue components and Phaser modules.
 Both sides can then listen to and emit events on that emitter.

-* Have both sides share a <a href="https://vuex.vuejs.org/guide/" target="_blank">
+* Have both sides share a <a href="https://pinia.vuejs.org/introduction.html" target="_blank">
-Vuex</a> store instance.
+Pinia</a> store instance.
 It works like an event emitter, but can also hold state.
-While the store is nicely integrated into your Vue components, on the Phaser side you'll have to use the raw store
+The Pinia store is nicely integrated into your Vue components and is easily accessible on the Phaser side by applying the *useStore* hook.
-<a href="https://vuex.vuejs.org/api/#vuex-store-instance-properties" target="_blank">API</a>.